Queens County Museum: History

 The Queens County Museum began operating the Fort Point Lighthouse in Liverpool as a seasonal attraction in 2021.

+In early 2026, the Government of Nova Scotia shutdown 12 museums including the Perkins House Museum which had been cooperatively operated with the Queens County Museum.
+However, a new arrangement was reached between the museum and the provincial government.
+The museum will receive annual operating support through the Community Museum Assistance Program, while the historical society and museum board will take on greater responsibility in its operation.

 Thomas Raddall Research Centre

 The Queens County Museum houses the Thomas Raddall Research Centre, which contains a library of local history materials.
 Publicly accessible archival holdings include genealogical, shipping, probate, and census records; a Mi'kmaq and Black Nova Scotian history collection, and every issue of the Queens County Advance published since 1929.